BQN Documentation

 • Specifying the subscriber rate policy name, where the RADIUS attribute contains the name of the policy to choose from the policies that are part of the BQN configuration.

-The following parameters are supported.
+The following RADIUS AVPs are supported for rate policy management.
 We list them in order of priority (parameters evaluated first will take precedence):

 Priority Name Vendor ID Description Example